NiggoP/TUIAlarm/README.md

 # TUIAlarm
-A TUI to create an alarm that suspends your machine and wakes you with an audio file
+A TUI to create an alarm that suspends your machine and wakes you with an audio file.

 ## Introduction
 This application uses textual to create a TUI which sole purpose is to start a bash script with the correct attribute (duration of suspension).
 To suspend the machine rtcwake is used.
 It is totally possible to modify the executed scripts to one's own needs.
-The scripts in this repo shall mainly serve as examples
+The scripts in this repo shall mainly serve as examples.

+This has been tested on Ubuntu 20.04.4 LTS

 ## Requirements
 The only requirement at this point is textual==0.4.0